-Following my heart attack, my family doctor told me that when she was in medical school, the type of heart attack that I had was called a ‘widowmaker‘.
+Following my heart attack, my family doctor told me that when she was in medical school, the type of heart attack that I’d had was called a ‘widowmaker‘.

-	This was apparently because a 99% blockage like mine in this particular coronary artery was usually fatal, thus making the patient’s wife an instant widow.
-That story pretty well tells you that men – the ones who could ‘make’ a ‘widow’ – were considered at that time to be the ones suffering this kind of heart attack.
+This was apparently because a 95% blockage like mine in this particular coronary artery was usually fatal, thus making the patient’s wife an instant widow.
+Please note the gender imbalance: men – the ones who could ‘make’ a ‘widow’ – were considered to be the ones suffering this kind of heart attack.
 Doctors don’t, for example, call it the widower maker . . .

 Alas, there are still doctors who are unaware that, since 1984, more women than men die of heart disease each year.
-In fact, a 2005 American Heart Association study showed that only 8% of physicians (and an appalling 17% of cardiologists!) actually knew that heart disease kills more women than men.
+An American Heart Association survey found that only 8% of physicians (and an even more appalling 17% of cardiologists!) actually knew that heart disease kills more women than men annually.

-	So I was intrigued to run across this chronological overview on Gender and Cardiovascular Disease on Medpedia showing how over the past 40 years, the medical profession has gradually – and I do mean gradually – wisened up to the reality that heart disease is a woman’s disease, too.
+So I was intrigued to run across this chronological overview on Gender and Cardiovascular Disease on Medpedia showing how over the past four decades, the medical profession has gradually – and I do mean gradually – wisened up to the reality that heart disease is a woman’s disease, too.

 The ‘gold standard’ test for diagnosing coronary artery disease in both men and women is the angiogram, but studies also show that women are less likely than men to be referred for angiography.
-And some types of non-obstructive heart disease like Prinzmetal’s angina do not show up during angiography unless the coronary artery spasm happens to actually occur during the procedure.
+And some types of non-obstructive heart disease like coronary microvascular disease or Prinzmetal’s angina do not show up during angiography (unless the coronary artery spasm happens to actually occur during the procedure).

-	But here’s how things slowly began to change:
+But here’s how this gender gap slowly began to be addressed:

 - 1970: Women’s experience and tolerance of cardiac surgery began to appear in medical literature

 - 1980: Increased focus on various health issues concerning women (abuse, breast cancer, menopause, cardiovascular health)